wevm/viem/site/docs/introduction.md

 The current state of low-level Ethereum interface abstractions lack in at least one of the following four areas: **developer experience**, **stability**, **bundle size** and/or **performance** – a quadrilemma.

 As the authors of [wagmi](https://wagmi.sh), a popular React Hook library for Ethereum, we struggled working with the existing low-level TypeScript Ethereum libraries.
 We wanted to provide the users of wagmi with the best possible developer experience—but we were being limited by the underlying technologies wagmi was built on.
-We knew an _always_ stable, predictable implementation with a tiny bundle size and performant modules was paramount to interacting the world's largest blockhain ecosystem.
+We knew an _always_ stable, predictable implementation with a tiny bundle size and performant modules was paramount to interacting the world's largest blockchain ecosystem.

 So we created **viem**: a TypeScript Interface for Ethereum that provides low-level stateless primitives for interacting with Ethereum.
 An alternative to ethers.js and web3.js with a focus on reliability, efficiency and an excellent developer experience.